Kenneth Corn

-Kenneth Corn (born October 8, 1976) is a former member of the Oklahoma Senate, representing an electoral district that includes Sequoyah and Le Flore counties.
+Kenneth Corn (born October 8, 1976) is a former member of the Oklahoma Senate, representing an electoral district that includes Sequoyah and LeFlore counties.
 He served as caucus chair for the Democratic caucus in the Oklahoma Senate.
 He previously served in the Oklahoma House of Representatives from 1998 to 2002 and served as the Democratic caucus secretary.
 He ran unsuccessfully for Lieutenant Governor of Oklahoma losing to Republican Todd Lamb on November 2, 2010.
-He has served as City Manager of Anadarko, Oklahoma since 2015.
+He served as City Manager of Anadarko, Oklahoma, from 2015 to 2022 when he accepted an appointment to serve as the United States Department of Agriculture (USDA) State Director for Rural Development in Oklahoma by President Joe Biden.

 Early life

 Corn was born October 8, 1976, to Elester and Katy Corn in Poteau, Oklahoma.
 A Howe High School graduate, he earned his bachelor of arts in 2005 from the University of Oklahoma.
 Corn served in a number of national civic organizations and on the National School-to-Work Advisory Council for the U.S. departments of education and labor.
 Corn was the State President of Future Business Leaders of America and served as National President during his senior year in high school.
-He worked as a legislative intern for James Hamilton, the appropriations chairman of the Oklahoma House of Representatives and former President Pro Tempore of the Oklahoma Senate.
+He worked as a legislative intern for James E. Hamilton, the appropriations chairman of the Oklahoma House of Representatives and former President Pro Tempore of the Oklahoma Senate.